 Harlem YMCA, Community center and landmark in Harlem, Manhattan, US

-The eleven-story red-brown brick building with neo-Georgian details stands at 180 West 135th Street between Lenox Avenue and Adam Clayton Powell Jr Boulevard.
+Harlem YMCA is an eleven-story red-brick building with neo-Georgian architectural details situated at 180 West 135th Street between Lenox Avenue and Adam Clayton Powell Jr Boulevard.
+The structure combines residential apartments on its upper levels with community facilities including fitness equipment, a swimming pool, and programming serving children, teenagers, and immigrant families.

 Location: Manhattan